webrcade/webrcade-docs/docs/platforms/xbox/index.md

 !!! note
-    The Xbox Series X|S Edge browser was recently updated to use Blink as its browser engine (part of Chomium).
+    The Xbox Series X|S Edge browser was recently updated to use Blink as its browser engine (part of Chromium).
 As this is a very recent change, several defects have been detected and reported (see [View button defect](#view-button-defect), below).
 This page will be updated to reflect newly reported bugs and if previous defects have been resolved.